Master of Science in Management

 Admission / Application Requirements

-Requirements for the Masters of Science in Management and a completed application for the program consists of the following, submitted online or mailed directly to LMU Graduate Admissions, 1 LMU Drive, Suite 1840 Los Angeles, CA 90045:
+Requirements for the Masters of Science in Management and a completed online application for the program consists of the following:

 - Application (Apply online here.
-Note: You will be redirected to Grad Division to start the online application process.)
+Note: You will be redirected to BusinessCAS online application.
+Create an account and search for Loyola Marymount University.
+Then select MS in Management.)

 - Completion of a bachelor's degree from an accredited U.S. institution or the equivalent of a U.S. bachelor's degree from a foreign institution.